EmmetCooper/ore-infinium/README.md

 ------------------------------------------------------------------------------------

-Written in C++11, SDL 2.0, OpenGL 3.1 and using and contains only Free Software and Free assets.
+Written in C++11, Qt 5.1, OpenGL 3.1 and using and contains only Free Software and Free assets.